Manhattan Municipal Building: Architecture

+The Municipal Building is one of the largest governmental buildings in the world, with about 1 e6ft2 of interior space and 2,000 employees.
+Of this, about 600,000 ft2 is used for offices.
+The Municipal Building was the first in New York City to incorporate a subway station, the Chambers Street station, below its base.
+The approved building plans in 1909 also called for three basement levels within the volume not occupied by the subway station.
+The building features various types of sculpture and relief.
+These include the large gilded Civic Fame statue at the top of the building; smaller sculptural groups; and plaques and coats-of-arms representing the various governments that have ruled Manhattan.

 Form

 The building is shaped like a ten-sided "C", although the lot that it occupies is an irregular hexagon.
-The main facade, along Centre Street to the west, is 381 ft long while the eastern facade is 168 ft long.
+The main facade, along Centre Street to the west, is 381 ft long, while the eastern facade is 168 ft long.
 The building has a width of 168.5 ft, measured from west to east.
 The northeastern and southeastern sides accommodated the diagonal paths of Duane Street and Park Row, respectively.
 The floors' north–south axes are longer than their west–east axes; the wings of the "C" face west.
-This floor plan ensured that all of the building's windows would be able to receive direct sunlight and eliminated the need for an interior courtyard, which could not be lit by sunlight.
+This floor plan ensured that all of the building's windows would be able to receive direct sunlight and eliminated the need for an interior light court.